 TYKEDIA "KEDIA" HARRIS

-JASMINE BROWN(CHILDREN'S DANCE AND MOVEMENT I and KIDDIE HIP HOP)took her first dance class at Progressive Center for Dance (now Carol's Cubbage School of Dance) at the age of 5.
+JASMINE BROWN(DANCE ENSEMBLE ASSISTANT, CHILDREN'S DANCE A, LOWER SCHOOL HIP HOP, MIDDLE SCHOOL HIP HOP, UPPER SCHOOL HIP HOP)took her first dance class at Progressive Center for Dance (now Carol's Cubbage School of Dance) at the age of 5.
 Unfortunately she only stayed for one year but her love for dance never subsided.
 She later returned to PCD at the age of 11 where she stayed and trained in ballet, tap, hip hop, and her two favorite styles modern and jazz until graduating from high school.
 While attending Philadelphia High School for Girls she was captain of the dance team and co captain of the step squad.
 She was also a part of Penn State University's dance team.
 Jasmine currently dances as a member and is an assistant choreographer for the Greater Exodus Baptist Church's praise dance ministry, Ministry in Motion.
 It is here where she has developed her love of teaching, choreography, and most of all her love for children.